Money Stories and Emotional Spending: Why Women Feel Stuck

 Why does emotional spending affect women more deeply?
 Partly because society teaches women to be caregivers — responsible not only for others’ emotions, but for maintaining emotional balance at home and work.
 This constant emotional labor leaves many women depleted, seeking relief through consumption.

-A Pew Research Center (2023) survey found that women are far more likely than men to describe shopping as a form of self-care.
+Public discussion and consumer culture often frame shopping as a form of self-care, especially for women.
 While this framing normalizes the habit, it also conceals its hidden cost: rising credit card balances, shrinking savings, and delayed financial independence.

 Women’s emotional spending, then, isn’t just a personal weakness — it’s a cultural symptom rooted in social roles, marketing pressures, and inherited money beliefs.